thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 # Actual Release Steps

+The release process is performed on the master branch.
 NOTE: the scripts expect a flag, `-c` for community releases, `-p` for product releases.

 ## Start clean